18F/identity-idva-orchestration/README.md

 The orchestration service consists of a set of microservices

  - oe - The orchestration service.
 (Only service that needs to know how many instances of itself there are.)
- - api - The api service provides the api interface for the application and is the only service that is exteranlly exposed.
+ - api - The api service provides the api interface for the application and is the only service that is externally exposed.
  - portal - A static file app serving the admin portal React app
  - sdk - A static file app serving javascript sdk file
  - event - The event service recordes flow event data in elasticsearch